 You may search across several resources at the same time using Library Search, our single search software, which is accessible from the search box on the Library's home page.
 Follow the instructions above for logging in to the e-Library.
 If you find you cannot connect to an electronic resource then it could be that a firewall is blocking access to the e-Library.
 In such cases, please try our "Alternative" links - just look below the description for each database on our Databases web pages - also read the following sections.

 How do I use the e-library off campus?

 To access resources off-campus, first you will need to ensure you have logged into the Library homepage, as described in the section above.
 Then use the links the Library provides for e-journals, e-books or databases - you should not need to log in again unless your session is inactive for more than 30 minutes.

 Note, however, if you do not login via the e-Library but you access resources directly or via a search engine such as Google, you will need to click on a link to prompt the website to search for your login details at a publisher’s website (hint: look for “Brunel University” on the site, if you can’t see it then you will probably need to log in).
 Each resource may use different text, e.g. Login, Institutional login, Academic login, Shibboleth, UK Access Management Federation, etc. This link may be on the main page, or you may need to click on a login link to see the login options.
 NB: Except for a few NHS-commissioned Health Sciences courses, Brunel does not use the Athens Access Management System - do not try to connect via this service.

 Can I use the e-library from Blackboard Learn?

 You may find that lecturers provide links to Library resources from Blackboard Learn.
-In order to use these links you should ensure that you have logged into the Library website as described in the section above.
+In order to use these links you should ensure that you have logged into the e-Library from the Library homepage, as described in the section above.